This story was updated on March 22.

 If you’re asking why a DJ trio is opening their show with a live drum and bass performance, the answer is: Why not?

 Las Vegas nightlife has (thankfully) evolved in the last 10 years from celebrity guests who just wave to the crowd from their VIP booths to resident DJs putting on electrifying performances.
 But even that runs the risk of going stale if the formula isn’t tweaked.
-For Cash Cash, the kickoff to their Hakkasan residency needed something that would grab the crowd’s attention immediately and give everyone something to talk about on their way home.
+For Cash Cash, their Hakkasan residency needed something that would grab the crowd’s attention immediately and give everyone something to talk about on their way home.

 “In the club we try to play everything, and then we were like, ‘Why don’t we actually play something?’
 J.P. says.
-“We’ve played [instruments] before as a band, but never in a club. … If it goes over well we’ll try different songs and maybe incorporate more live music down the road.”
+“We’ve played [instruments] before as a band, but never in a club. … If it goes over well, we’ll try different songs and maybe incorporate more live music down the road.”

 That’s right: Cash Cash is going to make it rain.

 “I think it’s awesome,” J.P. says.
-“In Vegas, cash is king, it’s as simple as that.”
+“In Vegas, cash is king.
+It’s as simple as that.”